 Social isolation became an increasing concern during the COVID-19 pandemic, but even prior to that, older adults were already at serious risk for isolation.
 Beyond the obvious quality of life concerns, there are significant related health concerns as well.
 In fact, social isolation has been proven to have direct negative impacts on blood pressure, chronic disease, depression, and vulnerability to abuse and neglect.

 In December 2019, the Foundation awarded a planning grant to a collaborative of organizations working together to design a community system to reduce older adult isolation in Lackawanna County.
-The group, led by the United Way of Lackawanna & Wayne Counties, includes social service agencies, institutions of higher education, the Lackawanna County Area Agency on Aging, and health care providers.
-The key outcome of this grant will be a plan for implementation of a coordinated system that includes a:
+The group is led by the United Way of Lackawanna & Wayne Counties and includes a total of nearly 30 partner organizations ranging from social service agencies, institutions of higher education, the Lackawanna County Area Agency on Aging, to health care providers.
+Despite challenges related to COVID, the collaborative persisted and completed their plan for a coordinated system that includes a:

-As work on the planning grant continues, the Foundation is also exploring more immediate opportunities to support programming that alleviates older adult isolation, while still adhering to physical distancing guidelines.
+As work on this large-scale system continues, the Foundation is also exploring more immediate opportunities to support programming that alleviates older adult isolation.